vanapavluk9/sh-scripts-for-hyfetch/README.md

   The deleting hyfetch.json

-  #Warning! : Please extract the folder to home path when can't run functions
+  #Warning! : Please extract the folder to home path when can't run functions and rename with defis symbol

   #Scripts in up ↑